Colon Polyps and Cancer

 Additionally, people who smoke, are not physically active or have unmanaged Type 2 diabetes are at high risk.

 The most common symptoms of colon cancer are no symptoms at all, which is why following recommended screening guidelines is optimal in preventing colon cancer and polyps.

 - Change in bowel habits lasting longer than a week

 If you experience any of these symptoms, consult your doctor immediately.

 Screening is a key component to finding polyps before they turn cancerous, which is why the recommended screening guidelines suggest colonoscopy screening to begin at age 50.
 However, if you have a family history of the disease, screening should start earlier.
 Talk to your doctor about what screening age and methods are best for you.

 During the procedure, the doctor will be able to remove most polyps with a small wire snare.
 Polyps that are too big in size or cannot safely be reached may be removed in a separate minimally invasive surgery.
 In very rare cases, the colon and rectum may have to be entirely removed.

-Genetics are one of the most important factors in determining you risk of developing colon polyps and cancer, but there are some some measures you can take to further reduce your risk:
+Genetics are one of the most important factors in determining your risk of developing colon polyps and cancer, but there are some measures you can take to further reduce your risk:

 - Folic acid - Data was published in 1999 which studied a large group of nurses over a 14 year period.
 Folic acid or folate seemed to be very protective for these females, especially those who received over 400 micrograms a day from food and/or a multivitamin.